-To address illegal dumping, Council has installed surveillance cameras at dumping 'hotspots' around the Shire, including locations in Drouin, Longwarry and Nilma, with support from SV.
+To address illegal dumping, Council has teamed up with SV in a funded project that has installed surveillance cameras at dumping 'hotspots' around the Shire, including locations in Drouin, Longwarry and Nilma.

 Council compliance officers monitor and patrol these hotspots and, where necessary, work with the local police to investigate and prosecute.